2020s in music: Mandopop

-In the early 2020s, long-time artists such as Jay Chou and JJ Lin still dominate music being the most streamed mandopop artists of 2023 on Spotify.
-Within Asia, they also remain hugely popular with their Carnival World Tour and JJ20 World Tour concert tours respectively.
+In the early 2020s, long-time artists such as Jay Chou and JJ Lin remained prominent in Mandopop and were among the most streamed mandopop artists of 2023 on Spotify.
+Within Asia, they also remain continued to attract audiences through their Carnival World Tour and JJ20 World Tour concert tours respectively.

 Europe

 Pop

 Harry Styles, Ed Sheeran, Adele, and Dua Lipa have been some of the most popular European musicians.

 Dua Lipa established herself as the biggest British female popstar since Adele, with her third album Radical Optimism debuting at No.1 on the UK Albums Chart, with the highest first week sales for a British female artist since Adele's 30.
 Lipa became the only solo female UK star to sell out multiple dates at Wembley Stadium for her Radical Optimism Tour and booked immense success with the singles from her sophomore album Future Nostalgia, whose singles experienced great success on European radio.

+Central Cee made his debut with Day in the Life on 14 June 2020.
+He followed it up with Molly in July, and achieved further success with the single Loading, released on 22 October 2020.
+Loading and February 2021's Commitment Issues both reached the top 20 of the UK Singles Chart.